inbravo/aws-feature-set/README.md

 - S3-RRS (Reduced Redundancy Storage) : Durability and availability of **Four Nine** (99.99%)

 ### S3 Buckets
 - S3 Namespace is global.
-Region independent
+Names must be unique globally
 - A bucket name in any region should only contain lower case characters.
 It has to be DNS Compliant
 - Object versioning : different versions of the same object in a bucket
 - Only Static website can be hosted.
 Auto scaling, Load Balancing etc. all managed automatically